-- 80. An empowered SOM should not in any way diminish the critical roles and responsibilities of the existing or any new sector committees.
+81. An empowered SOM should not in any way diminish the critical roles and responsibilities of the existing or any new sector committees.
 Sector committees will continue to exercise full operational authority to discuss and develop options and recommendations for their respective sectors.
 They will also ensure effective and timely implementation of projects and initiatives under their area of competence.
 To further strengthen ownership of sector committees, member countries can consider becoming co-chairs of such committees together with interested development partners with expertise in relevant sectors.
-CAREC's existing sector committees will be adapted and streamlined to match the new cluster groupings. - 81.
-A trade committee will be created to discuss and deliberate on the increasingly intertwined issues of trade policy and trade facilitation in a synergistic manner.
-The composition of this committee will draw on officials and experts from relevant trade-related agencies in member countries, including those dealing with trade policy, customs, and inspection and quarantine issues.
+CAREC's existing sector committees will be adapted and streamlined to match the new cluster groupings.
+Subworking groups could be formulated under the sector committees who will report their work to these committees.

+82. A trade committee will be created to discuss and deliberate on the increasingly intertwined issues of trade policy and trade facilitation in a synergistic manner.
+The composition of this committee will draw on officials and experts from relevant trade-related agencies in member countries.
 An immediate task of this committee will be to develop a trade strategy with forward-looking options and possibilities guided by the CAREC 2030.
-Customs cooperation functions related to trade facilitation will continue to be carried out by the standing Customs Cooperation Committee. - 82.
-The existing Transport Sector Coordinating Committee and Energy Sector Coordinating Committee will continue to operate under the infrastructure and economic connectivity cluster.
-A sub-working group on railways has been created for implementing the CAREC Railway Strategy 2030.
-Similarly, the Transport Sector Coordinating Committee may consider establishing an aviation sub-working group as deemed necessary to deliberate on policy actions and investment projects in this subsector.
-The Energy Sector Coordinating Committee may, likewise, consider establishing sub-working groups as needed.
+Customs cooperation functions related to trade facilitation will continue to be carried out by the standing Customs Cooperation Committee.

+83. The existing Transport Sector Coordinating Committee and Energy Sector Coordinating

+Committee will continue to operate under the infrastructure and economic connectivity cluster.
+A subworking group on railways has been created for implementing the CAREC Railway Strategy 2030.
+Similarly, the Transport Sector Coordinating Committee may consider establishing an aviation subworking group as deemed necessary to deliberate on policy actions and investment projects in this subsector.
+The Energy Sector Coordinating Committee may, likewise, consider establishing subworking groups as needed.